jonnylynchy/sportsteam/README.md

 # Sports Team Website

-This is a Spring Boot application that serves a static website and a SpringMVC REST API.
+This is a Spring Boot application that serves both Spring MVC models/views, and a SpringMVC REST API.

 ## Installation Steps
 - Clone this branch into your projects directory: